Creative Commons License 2023 Volume 10 Issue 4

 3888

 In this study, a total of 11554 confirmed malaria cases were reported from 40742 suspected malaria examined with an overall prevalence of malaria of 28.4% from 2012-2016.
-This was significantly higher than the survey results of Ethiopia's national malaria prevalence from 2009 (0.3%) to 2013(0.2%), and a health record-based study conducted in the southern part of Ethiopia reported that 11.45% of 2521 febrile people who visited the health center for treatment tested positive for malaria [25].
-It was much higher than the survey results national malaria prevalence in Ethiopia from 2015(0.3%) to 2011(1.3%) in areas below 2,000 m.a.s.l.
-11.5% of 384 feverish people who attended the health center in northern Ethiopia, according to a research based on health facilities, tested positive for malaria1.
-This might be due to the seasonal fluctuation of temperature [17], poor housing conditions of house hold dwellers [26], and inappropriate bed net usage [27].
+This was significantly higher than the survey results of Ethiopia's national malaria prevalence from 2009 (0.3%) to 2013 (0.2%), and a health record-based study conducted in the southern part of Ethiopia reported that 11.45% of 2521 febrile people who visited the health center for treatment tested positive for malaria [25].
+It was much higher than the survey results of national malaria prevalence in Ethiopia from 2015 (0.3%) to 2011 (1.3%) in areas below 2,000 m.a.s.l.
+11.5% of 384 feverish people who attended the health center in northern Ethiopia, according to research based on health facilities, tested positive for malaria1.
+This might be due to the seasonal fluctuation of temperature [17], poor housing conditions of household dwellers [26], and inappropriate bed net usage [27].
 Other reasons might be altitude variation and climate conditions that may contribute to the breeding site of the malaria parasite.
 Human behavior, the prevalence of malaria parasites, medical facilities, housing circumstances, jobs, community knowledge, attitudes, and behaviors about malaria transmission, prevention, treatment, and mosquito control are only a few of the variables that affect the spread of malaria [28].

 The current study result was similar to a hospital-based survey conducted in the Arba-Minch town hospital where 34.7% of confirmed malaria cases were reported in all patients who had visited the outpatient department of the hospital and 60% of the total confirmed malaria cases were males [29].

 Regarding Plasmodium falciparum, the prevalence rate in this study was 87.4%.
-This finding is much higher than a study done in Arsi Negelle health center, southern Ethiopia [25], Sire health center, East Wellaga zone, Western Ethiopia [30] and Kola Diba, North Gondar, and Northwest Ethiopia [1] which were 19.8%, 66.1%, and 75%, respectively.
+This finding is much higher than a study done in Arsi Negelle Health Center, southern Ethiopia [25], Sire Health Center, East Wellaga zone, Western Ethiopia [30], and Kola Diba, North Gondar, and Northwest Ethiopia [1] which were 19.8%, 66.1%, and 75%, respectively.
 The reason for the fluctuation of the prevalence of P. falciparum in different study areas might be due to seasonal fluctuation of ambient temperature [31], topography and humidity [32], availability of mosquito breeding sites, and absence of an integrated management system [33].

 The prevalence of P. vivax in the current study was 12.6%.
-This is much lower than a study conducted in Arsi Negelle health center, southern Ethiopia, Sire health center, East Wellaga zone, Western Ethiopia [30] and Kola Diba, North Gondar, and Northwest Ethiopia [1]. which were 74%, 30.5%, and 25%, respectively.
+This is much lower than a study conducted in Arsi Negelle Health Center, southern Ethiopia, Sire Health Center, East Wellaga zone, Western Ethiopia [30] and Kola Diba, North Gondar, and Northwest Ethiopia [1] which were 74%, 30.5%, and 25%, respectively.

 In Ethiopia, insecticidal net coverage has increased to 53.3% [34].
 Inpatient malaria cases have been reduced by 73% and child deaths by 62% since ITNs have been distributed nationwide, particularly long-lasting insecticide-treated nets (LLITNs) [35].
-A According to research from rural Côte d'Ivoire [36] and other regions of Africa, high coverage of bed nets, especially those treated with an insecticide (ITNs and LLINs), resulted in a drop in malaria death and morbidity and reduces transmission [37, 38].
+According to research from rural Côte d'Ivoire [36] and other regions of Africa, high coverage of bed nets, especially those treated with an insecticide (ITNs and LLINs), resulted in a drop in malaria death and morbidity and reduced transmission [37, 38].

 The findings of the present study revealed that 85.8% of respondents used ITNs.
 Several studies indicated that high stability in one place and the use of ITNs significantly reduce the proportion of malaria morbidity and mortality [38].
-ITNs possession prevalence in this study was relatively higher than the study conducted in Iran that is 20% [39].
+ITNs possession prevalence in this study was relatively higher than in the study conducted in Iran which is 20% [39].
 Without correct use, the mere existence of ITNs in the various houses of the respondents may not be sufficient to protect people against malaria morbidity.
 This may potentially follow from these observations.
 Inspections of ITNs have revealed difficulties in using them, including hanging them on the wall without using them and keeping them in packs.

 Knowledge of a community is of paramount importance for the adoption of good practices for health improvement and malaria prevention.
 Deepen our understanding of the contextual factors that influence people's practice of malaria prevention and treatment to improve the effectiveness of malaria control interventions.
 For those residing in malaria-risk regions, health education is crucial to enhancing their understanding of the disease, their perceptions of it, and their behavior when seeking out health care [40].
 Educated and uneducated people alike know malaria can be prevented.
 This might mean that malaria knowledge is not fully acquired through formal education.
 Knowledge of the disease might also come from non-formal sources, such as informal education.

 However, the educational status and knowledge of most people living in malarious areas is limited.
 This might contribute to limited knowledge on how to use impregnated net, malarial treatment, and other preventive measures [41].
-As a result, the current research region has a high prevalence of malaria, or 28.4%.
+As a result, the current research region has a high prevalence of malaria or 28.4%.

 Regarding other aspects of knowledge of respondents on malaria, 75.8%, and 92.9% replied that malaria is caused by mosquito bites and biting at night, respectively.
-This result is consistent with research from Arba-Minch, where 98.2% of respondents said a mosquito bite causes malaria [42] and the Assosa zone, where 95% of respondents said insects bite at night [43].
+This result is consistent with research from Arba-Minch, where 98.2% of respondents said a mosquito bite causes malaria [42], and the Assosa zone, where 95% of respondents said insects bite at night [43].
 However, this finding is higher than a study conducted in the Assosa zone by 34, which has shown that less than half (47.5%) of the study participants responded that malaria is caused by mosquito bites.
 Additionally, 79.9%, 75.4%, and 85.3% of participants in this research thought that malaria could be spread, avoided, and treated, respectively.
 About 76.5% of them replied that the use of modern medicine is an adequate treatment for malaria.
-This is almost in agreement with a study by [44].
+This is almost in agreement with a study by Paulander [44].

 Several factors determine malaria transmission, such as human behavior, the presence of malaria parasites, and social and health facility factors.
 A community's knowledge, attitudes, and practices (KAPs) about malaria causation, transmission, treatment-seeking behavior, and mosquito control activities play a key role in determining malaria transmission rates [40].
 Among the factors associated with malaria infections, not using mosquito nets and living around stagnant water seemed to have had an association with the prevalence of malaria in the study area.

-With regard to housing conditions, 57.4% of respondents lived in houses that had corrugated iron sheets.
+Regarding housing conditions, 57.4% of respondents lived in houses that had corrugated iron sheets.
 The finding showed an association between the presence of malaria with the type of houses.
 Those who lived in houses having roofs with corrugated iron sheets were 15 times at higher risk, of getting malaria than those who lived under concrete roofs.
 The cause may be related to building characteristics that are linked to a high prevalence of malaria in the research region, such as an earth roof, tethering cattle within the home, the existence of windows, open eaves, the absence of a separate kitchen, and the presence of a single sleeping chamber.
 Poorly built homes have a higher risk of contracting malaria, which may be related to their appropriateness for an abundance of indoor vectors.
 Since homes are where malaria vectors mostly bite and rest, better housing may lower the likelihood of indoor malaria transmission in the research location.
-However, according on geography, socioeconomics, and specific household circumstances, housing conditions and their influence on the abundance of indoor vectors may differ [26].
+However, according to geography, socioeconomics, and specific household circumstances, housing conditions and their influence on the abundance of indoor vectors may differ [26].

 CONCLUSION

 The study revealed that different households in Dansha town and the surrounding countryside are highly exposed to malaria.
-In the research region, malaria was present generally at a rate of 28.4% greater than the prevalence of the country (4.1%) and much higher than the survey results of national malaria prevalence in Ethiopia from 2009 (0.3%) to 2013(0.2%).
+In the research region, malaria was present generally at a rate of 28.4% greater than the prevalence of the country (4.1%) and much higher than the survey results of national malaria prevalence in Ethiopia from 2009 (0.3%) to 2013 (0.2%).
 This might be an indication that different protective measures should be taken in Dansha town and the surrounding countryside by the community as well as the responsible government authorities.
 Public awareness formation could be important through strong health addition activities incorporated with the community.
 Identification and elimination of causes of malaria including breeding sites should be strengthened.
 Reinforced health education should be implemented and it might be a promising as well as tangible measure to further reduce malarial infection.
 Dynamic participation of the community should be exploited in environmental organizations to control the transmission of malaria.

 CONFLICT OF INTEREST: None